Ordet: Release and reception

 The film premiered on 10 January 1955 at Dagmar Teatret in Copenhagen.
 It was Dreyer's first film since The Passion of Joan of Arc to immediately receive critical praise and was especially popular in his native Denmark with both critics and audiences, as well as with critics in other countries.
 It also won the Golden Lion at the 16th Venice International Film Festival.
+Kingsley-International Pictures released the picture in the United States in 1957.

 Critic Roger Ebert gave the film a 4/4.
 He wrote "For the ordinary filmgoer, and I include myself, Ordet is a difficult film to enter.
 But once you're inside, it is impossible to escape."
 Critic Tom Milne wrote that "the interior scenes are luminous with a sense of expansive affection arising from the rich, warmly observed detail of the relationship...
 Throughout the film Dreyer's emphasis is on the density of emotion allied to gesture which he first explored in Master of the House."
 Critic Robin Wood also praised the film, but wrote that "our sense of the interdependence of the characters and their actions is communicated visually... one cannot but admire the total essentials, a process that certainly imbues those essentials with expressive intensity.
 At the same time, I find it difficult not to react against the style as repressive and deadening."
 Dave Calhoun of Time Out wrote that "‘Powerful’ doesn't do justice" to the film and that it "reminds us how in the end we know little about the mysteries of life.
 Dreyer manages to say all this within the framework of a strange, wondrous and shocking work.
 Once seen, it’s unlikely to leave you."
 Peter Bradshaw of The Guardian called it "a gripping and eerie tragedy of the supernatural", but also thought it was not as good as Day of Wrath or The Passion of Joan Of Arc.
 Rotten Tomatoes reports an approval rating of 100% based on 26 reviews, with an average rating of 9.62/10.

 The film is sometimes cited as Dreyer's greatest work, and frequently appears in lists of the greatest films of all time.
 The Village Voice ranked the film at number 16 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
 In Sight and Sound's 2012 poll on the greatest films of all time, the film placed 19th in the directors' poll and 24th in the critics' poll.
 In the earlier 2002 version of the list the film ranked 45th in critic's poll.
 In 2018 the film ranked 65th on the BBC's list of the 100 greatest foreign-language films, as voted on by 209 film critics from 43 countries.

 It has been released on DVD by The Criterion Collection with spine number 126 as part of a box set with the other Dreyer films Day of Wrath and Gertrud.